tsmx/nodejs-tutorial/README.md

 ### MongoDB hostname alias

 To make a project work seamlessly in both - local environment (MongoDB on localhost) and within Docker/Docker-Compose scenario - you should use an alias for the MongoDB database host and not `localhost`.
-The advantage is, that the alias works in both - local and docker-compose - environments withoud the need of changing any configuration.
+The advantage is, that the alias works in both environments without the need of changing any configuration.

 In the tutorial I use `mongoservice` as the alias in Docker-Compose.
 To be able to run the project with your local MongoDB, simply add the following line to your `/etc/hosts` file:

 ```bash
 127.0.0.1   mongoservice
 ```

+Having this in place, the application can always connect to the MongoDB by using the hostname alias `mongoservice`.

 ### MongoDB data directory for Docker-Compose